elusivecodes/fQuery/README.md

 **Squeeze In**

-Squeeze each element into place to a direction.
+Squeeze each node into place to a direction.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `options` is an object containing properties to define how the animation should be handled.
     - `direction` is a string or function that returns either "*top*", "*right*", "*bottom*" or "*left*" indicating the direction to drop from, and will default to "*top*".
     - `duration` is the number of milliseconds that the animation should last, and will default to *1000*.